 Environmental Dispute Resolution

-The PCA’s Optional Rules for Arbitration of Disputes Relating to the Environment and/or Natural Resources ("Environmental Rules") were adopted in 2001.
-The rules were drafted by a working group and committee of experts in environmental law and arbitration in order to address the principal lacunae in environmental dispute resolution identified by the working group.
-The Optional Rules for Conciliation of Disputes Relating to the Environment and/or Natural Resources were adopted in 2002.
+The PCA Optional Rules for Arbitration of Disputes Relating to the Environment and/or Natural Resources (“Environmental Rules”) were adopted in 2001.
+These Rules were drafted by a working group and committee of experts in environmental law and arbitration in order to address the principal lacunae in environmental dispute resolution.
+The PCA Optional Rules for Conciliation of Disputes Relating to the Environment and/or Natural Resources were adopted in 2002.
 The PCA’s Environmental Rules for arbitration and conciliation provide the most comprehensive set of environmentally tailored dispute resolution procedural rules presently available.
 The PCA’s Environmental Rules are referred to in a treaties and contracts, such as the 2003 Protocol on Civil Liability and Compensation for Damage Caused by the Transboundary Effects of Industrial Accidents on Transboundary Waters and the Model Emissions Reduction Purchase Agreements developed by the International Emissions Trading Association.

 The Environmental Rules provide for the establishment of a specialized list of arbitrators considered to have expertise in this area.
 The Environmental Rules also provide for the establishment of a list of scientific and technical experts who may be appointed as expert witnesses pursuant to these Rules.
 Parties to a dispute are free to choose arbitrators, conciliators and expert witnesses from these Panels.
 However, the choice of arbitrators, conciliators or experts is not limited to the PCA Panels.

 The PCA is available to give advice and assistance to States, international organizations and private parties involved in the design and administration of new, specialized environmental dispute settlement procedures.